After string of adventures, ancient gold ring back in Greece - NewsBreak

 The ring, which would have been a status symbol for a local nobleman in the 3rd millennium B.C., was discovered in 1927 by Italian archaeologists in a Mycenaean grave near the ancient city of Ialysos on Rhodes.
 The southeastern Aegean island belonged to Italy until it was incorporated in Greece after WWII.

-It was bought to the U.S. during the 1950s or 1960s by Georg von Békésy, a biophysicist and art collector whose collection was donated to the Nobel Foundation after his 1972 death and from there distributed to several museums.

-The Nobel Foundation's Helgesen said there was no doubt where the ring belonged.
+The Nobel Foundation's Helgesen said there was no doubt as to where the artwork should be.

 “To us, it was obvious that the ring should be returned," he said.
 "This artifact is of very great cultural-historical value for Greece.”